 Retinol is world-famous for its anti-ageing power and so are Koreans!
 Then why is it that you won’t find a Korean retinol serum?
 Why has the Korean skincare industry rejected this anti-ageing skincare ingredient?
 Here’s the full low-down on why Koreans and retinols don’t get along!

 Retinol is a globally popular ingredient famous for its anti-aging properties, yet why is it a nation like Korea, which is obsessed with superb skincare products and regimes is not in favour of this amazing ingredient?

-Today through this post, we shall try our best to answer all the frequently asked questions based on retinol in Korean skincare.
+Today through this post, I shall try my best to answer all the frequently asked questions based on retinol in Korean skincare.